KimikaTeorikoa/python-notes-tccm/contents/functions.md

 # Functions
 We have already explored many things that can be done using Python, and specifically in the [previous chapter](flowcontrol.md), how to do them over and over again.
-Sometimes, as your code gets more complicated it will make sense to **abstract** some of the computations that you are doing and isolate them into a separate piece of code, called a **function**.
+Sometimes, as your code gets more complicated, it will make sense to **abstract** some of the computations that you are doing and isolate them into a separate piece of code.
+This set of actions will be performed by a **function**.

 Functions are useful for a number of reasons:
 * They make your code more *readable*.
 * Using functions you may *shorten* your code, avoiding repetitive actions.